 If you are using new or red potatoes, you can leave them unpeeled, but scrub them well before dicing.

-For white potatoes, dice them into cubes – about an inch or so square.
+For white potatoes, dice them into small chunks – about an inch or so square.
 I have found that this will speed up cooking time.

 Use cold water